-In this guide, we will walk through all seven layers of the OSI model in plain language.
-Each layer gets a real-world analogy, the protocols and devices you will encounter there, and links to relevant tools and articles on this site so you can go deeper on any concept that interests you.
+This guide walks through all seven layers in plain language.
+Each layer gets a real-world analogy, its key protocols and devices, and links to related tools on this site.

 What Is the OSI Model?